PROFESSIONAL PRACTICE GUIDELINES

 The AABP Professional Practice Guidelines includes a set of guidelines and principles on which all AABP Members (hereafter referred to as Professionals) conduct themselves.
 The AABP Professional Practice Guidelines assures the public that AABP Members conduct themselves with the highest standards of professionalism.
 This public assurance likewise offers the Professional the confidence of the public.

-Professionals work to develop a valid and reliable body of scientific knowledge, based on research and apply that knowledge to helping companion animals and their guardians live together in mutually fulfilling relationships.
+Professionals work to develop a valid and reliable body of scientific knowledge, based on research and apply that knowledge to helping companion animals and their guardians live together in mutually reinforcing relationships.
 They strive to help companion animal guardians develop informed choices concerning companion animal behavior and problem prevention and resolution.
-They carry out this objective in a manner that respects the autonomy and dignity of all others.
-These core ethical principles and professional practice guidelines help us promote this principle of professionalism.
+They carry out this objective in a manner that respects the dignity and moral rights of all others.
+These core ethical principles and Professional Practice Guidelines help us promote this principle of professionalism.

 The Guiding Principle

-Professional animal trainers and behavior consultants conduct themselves with respect for the autonomy and dignity of others, be they human or nonhuman.
+Professional animal behavior technologists conduct themselves with respect for the dignity and moral rights of others, be they human or nonhuman.